Arthurlima544/Tests-in-Flutter/README.md

 # About the Project

-Project with infinite list using:
+Project  using:

 - MVC arquitecture
-- ChangeNotifier and Provider for state management
+- ValueNotifier and Provider for state management
 - API consume
 - Firebase Test Lab